Trip Facts

 Meals: Breakfast, Lunch, and Dinner

 After breakfast, begin your trek toward the legendary walled city of Lo Manthang, the cultural heart of Upper Mustang.
-The trail descends into a scenic canyon, crosses a river, and then climbs steadily to Lo La Pass at 3,950 m / 12,959 ft.
-From the top, you’ll enjoy your first unforgettable panoramic view of Lo Manthang, a historic settlement known for its ancient heritage and dramatic high-altitude landscapes.
+The trail descends into a scenic canyon, crosses a river, and then climbs steadily to Lo La Pass at 3,950 m (12,959 ft).
+From the top, enjoy your first breathtaking panoramic view of Lo Manthang, a historic settlement renowned for its ancient heritage and dramatic high-altitude landscapes.

-From the pass, follow a gentle downhill trail that leads directly into Lo Manthang, a traditional walled city with around 150 households, sacred monasteries, and residences of lama gurus, including the home of the King of Lo.
+From the pass, follow a gentle downhill trail into Lo Manthang, a traditional walled city with around 150 households, sacred monasteries, and the residences of respected lama gurus, including the home of the King of Lo.

-Once inside Lo Manthang, explore its centuries-old monasteries, wander through narrow alleys, and admire the exterior of the royal palace.
-The breathtaking Himalayan views of Nilgiri, Tilicho, Annapurna I, and Bhrikuti create a stunning backdrop, making Lo Manthang one of the most captivating destinations in Upper Mustang.
+Once inside the city, explore centuries-old monasteries, wander through narrow alleys, and admire the exterior of the royal palace.
+Spectacular views of Nilgiri, Tilicho, Annapurna I, and Bhrikuti form a stunning Himalayan backdrop, making Lo Manthang one of the most captivating destinations in Upper Mustang.

 Day 09: Explore Lo Manthang